A work like this

 the UK and Overseas.
 It serves a worldwide

-membership and from its HQ, provides many
+membership and provides many

 facilities and services.

-been founded by famous stamp collector and
+was founded by famous stamp collector and

 philatelic writer Fred J Melville as the